Jump ahead to:

 - Create strong content and earn quality links to your site.

-- Do white hat SEO, or more accurately avoid black hat tactics to artifically inflat your sites ranking.
+- Do white hat SEO, or more accurately avoid black hat tactics to artificially inflate your site’s ranking.

 - Make your website easily scannable to a human visitor.

-As you keep building links to your website, do it slowly, over time, in ways that look organic because they are organic.
+As you keep building links to your website, do it naturally, over time, in ways that look organic because they are organic.

 Use quality content, guest posts and outreach campaigns that people want to link to and share.

 Promote your content to your target audience via various means (social media for example).

 Worrying about the sandbox effect and strategizing on how to overcome it is time and effort in which you could be working on the publishing of quality content, which is what matter whether the Google sandbox effect is or is not real.Check out our Digital PR Platform